 Traumatic brain injuries can affect memory, concentration, mood, and daily function in ways that are difficult to predict.
-A brain injury lawyer in Columbus at The Stuckey Firm works with you to understand your options, document what has changed, and pursue recovery that reflects the full impact of the injury.
+A brain injury attorney in Columbus at The Stuckey Firm works with you to understand your options, document what has changed, and pursue recovery that reflects the full impact of the injury.

 Traumatic Brain Injuries Frequently Asked Questions